About

 Validation

-Vovk.ts supports any validation library that implements Standard Schema , including Zod 4 , Valibot , Arktype , but also Zod 3 , class-validator and can be extended with any other TypeScript validation library.
-The only requirement is that the library should be able to generate JSON schema from the validation rules in order to validate the data on the client side, build typed client, generate OpenAPI documentation, etc. The primary validation library that is used in the documentation is Zod 4 but it’s up to you to choose the one that fits your needs.
+Vovk.ts supports any validation library that implements Standard Schema , including Zod 4 , Valibot , Arktype , as well as Zod 3 and class-validator .
+It can also be extended with any other TypeScript validation library.
+The only requirement is that the library must be able to generate JSON schema from validation rules to validate data on the client side, build typed clients, generate OpenAPI documentation, etc. The primary validation library used in this documentation is Zod 4, but you can choose the one that fits your needs.

-Methods that need to be validated are implemented with with[LIBRARY]
+Methods that require validation are implemented with a with[LIBRARY]

-function that receives the request and the parameters.
-The types of the request and parameters are inferred from the validation models automatically, allowing to use them in the handle
+function that receives the request and parameters.
+The types of the request and parameters are inferred from the validation models automatically, allowing you to use them in the handle

 function without any additional type annotations.